-The Integrated Waste Management Facilities (IWMF) aims to substantially reduce the bulk size of mixed MSW and to recover useful resources.
+The Integrated Waste Management Facilities (IWMF) aims to substantially reduce the bulk size of mixed municipal solid waste (MSW) and to recover useful resources.
 It will minimize the landfilling of waste significantly, thereby extending the useable life of landfills and their extensions in Hong Kong.

 The IWMF will be developed in phases.
 The IWMF Phase 1 will have a treatment capacity of 3,000 tonnes each day.
 It will adopt advanced incineration as the core treatment technology as well as a demonstration scale mechanical sorting and recycling facility for recovery of useful resources from the mixed MSW.

 Advanced technologies are able to reduce pollutant emissions from incineration effectively.
 For example in Germany, the amount of waste incinerated in year 2000 doubled that in 1990, but due to the adoption of advanced control technologies, the dioxin emission was only one-thousandth of that in 1990.
 Overseas experience and studies have also demonstrated that advanced incineration plants that comply with stringent emission standards will not cause adverse health impacts.

 The IWMF Phase 1 will adopt state-of-the-art technologies and pollution control measures.
 Its emissions will comply with the emission standards for waste incineration facilities in Hong Kong and the European Commission for the protection of public health and the environment.
 The emission standard for nitrogen oxides will be even more stringent than the corresponding European Commission standard.